Paul Schicke

 Godfrey Merlen standing next to the Charles Darwin Statue in the Galapagos Islands

-Merlen’s Impact in the Galapagos
+Merlen’s Legacy & Impact in the Galapagos

 • Helping to establish the Galapagos Whale Sanctuary.